Sonohyan-utaki

-The gate is said to be a prime example of traditional Okinawan architecture, and shows many signs of Chinese influence, along with a Japanese-influenced gable in the karahafu style.
+The gate is said to be a prime example of traditional Ryukyuan architecture, and shows many signs of Chinese influence, along with a Japanese-influenced gable in the karahafu style.
 It was severely damaged in the 1945 battle of Okinawa, but was restored in 1957, and officially designated a UNESCO World Heritage Site in 2000, along with a number of other sites across Okinawa Island.
 The utaki, i.e. the sacred grove itself, was once much larger than it is today, an elementary school and other buildings having encroached upon the space.